CityOfNewYork/ACCESS-NYC/README.md

 --------------|-
 `development` | Rebuilds the autoloader including development dependencies.
 `production`  | Rebuilds the autoloader omitting development dependencies.
-`predeploy`   | Rebuilds the autoloader using the `production` script then runs [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) using the `lint` script (described below).
+`predeploy`   | Rebuilds the autoloader using the `production` script then runs the `lint` and `wpscan` scripts (described below).
-`lint`        | Runs PHP Code Sniffer which will display violations of the standard defined in the [phpcs.xml](https://github.com/cityofnewyork/access-nyc/blob/main/phpcs.xml) file.
+`lint`        | Runs [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) which will display violations of the standard defined in the [phpcs.xml](https://github.com/cityofnewyork/access-nyc/blob/main/phpcs.xml) file.
-`fix`         | Runs PHP Code Sniffer in fix mode which will attempt to fix violations automatically.
+`fix`         | Runs [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) in fix mode which will attempt to fix violations automatically.
 It is not necessarily recommended to run this on large scripts because if it fails it will leave a script partially formatted and malformed.
+`wpscan`      | Checks installed plugins against the [WordPress Vunerability Database](https://wpvulndb.com/).
-`version`     | Regenerates the **composer.lock** file and rebuilds the autoloader for production.
+`version`     | Regenerates the **composer.lock** file and autoloader (used if the Composer.json package version is updated).
 `deps`        | This is a shorthand for `composer show --tree` for illustrating package dependencies.

 By default **/vendor** packages are not tracked by the repository.
 If a composer package is required by production it needs to be included in the repository so it can be deployed to WP Engine.
 The [**.gitignore**](https://github.com/cityofnewyork/access-nyc/blob/main/.gitignore) manually includes tracked repositories using the `!` prefix.
 This does not apply to WordPress plugins.